Equity in Bike Share Research

 Breaking Barriers to Bike Share: Part II - User Survey

-A survey was conducted of bike share members and other people who had received information or discounts through BBSP efforts to better understand how low-income people and people of color are using bike share, why they chose to use it, and what benefits it provides.
-Working with the bike share operators in Philadelphia, Chicago and Brooklyn, surveys were emailed to current or past bike share members in the BBSP outreach areas.
+Bike share members and other people who had received information or discounts through BBSP efforts were surveyed to better understand how low-income people and people of color are using bike share, why they chose to use it, and what benefits it provides.
+Working with the bike share operators in Philadelphia, Chicago and Brooklyn, surveys were emailed to current or past bike share members.
 Members who received targeted outreach (such as joining an organized ride or taking a class) or certain equity focused discounts were also invited to take the survey.
 The “Breaking Barriers to Bike Share: Insights from Bike Share Users” (PDF) report examines how the bike share users targeted by equity programs are using the system, including how frequently, for what purposes, and what value it brings them.

 Breaking Barriers to Bike Share: Part III - Operator Survey

-For the final phase, we surveyed bike share system owners and operators to understand and document current approaches toward serving low-income and minority populations.
+We surveyed bike share system owners and operators to understand current approaches in serving low-income and minority populations.
 We asked about equity policies and metrics, the degree to which equity considerations affected system practices, what operators saw as key existing barriers for target populations, and organizational challenges to addressing those barriers.
 The research team invited representatives from 75 active and planned bike share systems (with at least 40 bikes) to take the survey, and received responses from 56 systems.
 Findings from this survey are documented in the report “Breaking Barriers to Bike Share: Insights on Equity from a Survey of Bike Share System Owners and Operators.”
 (PDF)

 The People Behind the Research